illusorier/123/ES6/Generator.md

 An expectation that JS developers almost universally rely on in their code: once a function starts executing, it runs until it completes, and no other code can interrupt and run in between.

-All functions run to completion.In other words, once a function starts running, it finishes before anything else can interrupt.
+All functions run to completion.

+In other words, once a function starts running, it finishes before anything else can interrupt.

 As of ES6, a new form of function is being introduced, called a generator.

+Generator是一种新的函数类型

 A generator can pause itself in mid-execution, and can be resumed either right away or at a later time.